BrentPease1/pease-lab/content/bioblitz/index.md

 ---

+# UPDATE
+### The 2021 BioBlitz has ended and was a great first year!
+Check back August 2022 for information on next year's effort!

 ## Please join us for the first annual Saluki BioBlitz taking place on August 20th, 2021 across SIU-C Campus!